c-mellor/SWBio-Data-Science-and-Machine-Learning-Assessment/README.md

 # Impedance Data Analysis

 This code is designed to analyse the difference in impedance between two data sets.
 It does this by visualising the data through a series of graphs.
-The individual data sets aren’t provided but "transfer.csv", which contains the difference between, them is included.
+The individual data sets aren’t provided but "transfer.csv", which contains the difference between them, is included.
 Another dataframe could be analysed instead, as long as it is in the appropriate format.

 To run: